TheWover/donut/docs/devnotes.md

 <p>The Donut project already contains a generator in C. <a href="https://twitter.com/nixbyte">nixbyte</a> has written <a href="https://github.com/n1xbyte/donutCS">a generator in C#</a>. awgh has written <a href="https://github.com/Binject/go-donut/">a generator in Go</a> and <a href="https://twitter.com/byt3bl33d3r">byt3bl33d3r</a> has written a Python module already included with the source.</p>

-<h2 id="config">2.
+<h2 id="config">3.
 Donut Configuration</h2>

-<p>The minimum configuration required to build a shellcode is a path to a VBS/JS/EXE/DLL file that will be executed in-memory.
-If the file is a .NET DLL, a namespace and method are required.
-If the module will be stored on a staging server, a URL is required.
+<p>The minimum configuration required to build the loader is a path to a VBS/JS/EXE/DLL file that will be executed in-memory.
+If the file is a .NET DLL, a class and method are required.
+If the module will be stored on a HTTP server, a URL is required.
 The following structure is declared in donut.h and should be zero initialized prior to setting any member.</p>

 <pre style='color:#000000;background:#ffffff;'><span style='color:#800000; font-weight:bold; '>typedef</span> <span style='color:#800000; font-weight:bold; '>struct</span> _DONUT_CONFIG <span style='color:#800080; '>{</span>
     uint32_t        len<span style='color:#808030; '>,</span> zlen<span style='color:#800080; '>;</span>                <span style='color:#696969; '>// original length of input file and compressed length</span>